 How does STE work?

 The STE Specification provides a set of Writing Rules and a Dictionary of controlled vocabulary.
 The Writing Rules cover aspects of grammar and style; the Dictionary specifies the general words that can be used.
 These words were chosen for their simplicity and ease of recognition.
 In general, there is only one word for one meaning, and one part of speech for one word.
-In addition to the specified general vocabulary, STE accepts the use of company-specific or project-oriented technical words (referred to in STE as Technical Names and Technical Verbs), providing that they fit into one of the categories listed in the Specification.
-Control of additional specific vocabularies is, of course, the responsibility of the companies or the projects themselves.
+In addition to its dictionary, STE permits the use of company-specific or project-specific technical words (referred to in STE as technical names and technical verbs).
+STE gives you the rules and the categories for this technical words.
+Basically, writers can use the approved words in the dictionary as a core vocabulary.
+But they can also use terms that are usual in their companies or industries and applicable to their projects and products.

 What is ASD Simplified Technical English (STE)?